Redesigning Delivery Hero's Global Loyalty Program

 The Real Problem

-Eventually, regional teams began raising repeated concerns.
 Riders were struggling to understand how the loyalty program worked.
-Not because the program itself was complicated — but because the experience didn’t make the system legible.
+Not because the program itself was complicated — but because the experience in the app didn’t make it clear how the system worked.

 Common questions from riders included: